akshay-092/text-classification-svm/README.md

 ## Overview

-In this project, we use a dataset containing user descriptions and their corresponding responses.
+In this project, a dataset containing user descriptions and their corresponding responses will be used.
 The goal is to predict whether a user will respond based on their description.

 The main steps involved are:
 1. Data cleaning and preprocessing.